Skip to main content

 PACE GALLERY

 Pace is a leading international art gallery representing some of the most influential artists and estates of the 20th and 21st centuries.
-Founded by Arne Glimcher in 1960, Pace has galleries around the globe, including its headquarters in New York, Los Angeles, London, Geneva, Hong Kong and Seoul.
+Founded by Arne Glimcher in 1960, Pace has galleries around the globe, including its headquarters in New York, Los Angeles, London, Geneva, Berlin, and Seoul.
 Pace opened its first gallery in Japan in Tokyo’s Azabudai Hills development in 2024.
-A new gallery in Berlin is due to open in 2025.

 KOTARO NUKAGA